Free FRP Profile Calculator

 Can I use this calculator for vinyl ester, polyurethane, or phenolic FRP profiles?

-The default elastic modulus (23 GPa) and allowable stress (70 MPa) reflect standard E-glass / polyester EN 13706 E23 properties.
-Vinyl ester and polyurethane FRP have similar modulus and slightly different allowable stress; phenolic FRP has lower modulus.
-For non-default resin systems, contact F1 Composite engineering for project-specific values.
+The EN 13706 E17/E23 and GB 50608 Class I/II material properties reflect E-glass / polyester pultruded profiles.
+Vinyl ester and polyurethane FRP have similar modulus and slightly different strength; phenolic FRP has lower modulus and significantly better fire performance.
+For non-default resin systems, contact F1 Composite engineering for project-specific characteristic values.

-Does this calculator handle local buckling and connections?
+Does this calculator handle local buckling, lateral-torsional buckling, and connections?

 Why does FRP need a deeper section than steel for the same deflection?

-FRP elastic modulus is 23–28 GPa versus steel's 200 GPa — about 1/8 to 1/10 of steel.
-To match steel's deflection, the FRP section needs roughly 8–10× the second moment of area, which is achieved by going deeper (deflection scales with depth cubed).
-Even at deeper section, FRP installed weight is 70–75% lower than the steel it replaces because FRP density is 1.9 g/cm³ versus 7.85 g/cm³ for steel.
+FRP elastic modulus is 17–28 GPa versus steel's 200 GPa — about 1/8 to 1/10 of steel.
+To match steel's deflection, the FRP section needs roughly 8–10× the second moment of area, achieved by going deeper (stiffness scales with depth cubed).
+The FRP replacement is still lighter because FRP density is 1.9 g/cm³ versus 7.85 g/cm³ for steel: ~25–30% lighter under uniform geometric scaling (the calculator's conservative figure), and 40–60% lighter when the section goes deeper rather than uniformly larger.

 Want the AI to walk you through the inputs?